exercism/v3/docs/maintainers/repository-structure.md

 ## [Docs][docs]

-This directory contains files for both the public, and maintainers, explaining what v3 is and how to contribute.
+This directory contains files, for both the public and maintainers, explaining what v3 is and how to contribute.

 ## [Reference][reference]